shendurelab/LACHESIS/README.txt

 INSTALLING LACHESIS
 1. System requirements
-2. Unpacking the LACHESIS package (LACHESIS.tar.gz)
+2. Downloading the LACHESIS package
 3. Compiling the LACHESIS package
 4. Testing out LACHESIS on a sample dataset